 WARNING: Many unforeseen circumstances can impair the operation of Autosteer.
 Always keep this in mind and remember that as a result, Autosteer may not assist in steering Model 3 appropriately.
 Always drive attentively and be prepared to take immediate action.

+Navigate on Autopilot

 NOTE: Navigate on Autopilot is a BETA feature.